battleskorpion/HOIIVUtils/README.md

 ## Installation

-**WIP!** we are working on maven to produce a usable exe or jar to ensure that you don't need the source code in order to use it!
+**WIP!** we are working on providing the jdk/jre along with the program, so in the meantime!
 Install java openjdk 21 LTS: [https://adoptium.net/](https://adoptium.net/)
 Clone this repository main branch.